-Here in Thailand, there are currently 27 schools offering at least one IB programme, scattered all across the country.
+Here in Thailand, there are currently more than 25 schools offering at least one IB programme, scattered all across the country.
 In this guide, we’ll talk you through every aspect of IB in Thailand, from deciding if it’s right for your child to what to consider before signing up, as well as how Thailand compares internationally.

 Disclaimer: This article may include links to products or services offered by ExpatDen’s partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.